rentpath/react-ui/README.md

 ## react-themed

-All react components use [react-themed](https://github.com/babel/babel/blob/master/doc/design/monorepo.md) when needed.
+Many react components use [react-themed](https://github.com/rentpath/react-themed) when needed.
 Please read the documenation if you're not familiar with it.

 ### CEM (BEM) syntax and classnames